A-Duke/a-duke-api/README.md

 - History.
 All operations are tracked
 - Binary States/Operations.
 No tables anymore to keep states and operations
 - Simplicity
-  - Everything above must be very simple in usage and tests
+  - Everything above must be very simple in usage and testing
   - Tests should not work with database directly

 # Usage